AaltoPML/VAI-Lab/README.md

 Finally, they can be deleted by clicking on the desired module and then clicking on the `Delete selection` button.

 ### Module joining
 Each module object has a number of circles that can be used to join two modules.
 The initially clicked circle will be identified as the parent and the second one as the child (the output of the father is fed to the input of the child).
 There can be only one connection from each circle.
-As of this version, if you need to edit a existing connection you need to delete one of the connected modules.
+As of this version, if you need to edit an existing connection you need to delete one of the connected modules.

 ### Loops
 If you click on the canvas and drag, you can draw a rectangle that defines which modules are inside the loop.
-Upon releasing the button you are requested to input what type of loop you want and what condition should be fullfilled to end the loop.
+Upon releasing the button you are requested to input what type of loop you want and what condition should be fulfilled to end the loop.

 ### Editing
-You can edit the module's displayed name and the loop's conditions by double clicking on them and making any desired changes.
+You can edit the module's displayed name and the loop's conditions by double-clicking on them and making any desired changes.

 ### Reset
-Upon clicking the reset button, all objects in the canvas are deleted with the exception of the default modules (`initialiser` and `output`).
+Upon clicking the reset button, all objects in the canvas are deleted except for the default modules (`initialiser` and `output`).

 ## Pipeline uploading via XML file

-The pipeline can also be defined uploading a preexisting XML file.
+The pipeline can also be defined uploading an existing XML file.
 The structure of the XML file is described in the Back-end section.

 ## UFA

 The User Feedback Adaptation module provides the means to easily interact with the machine learning model to give feedback.
-It allows to provide feedback for different domains, adapting the user's input to the corresponding input required by the model.
+It allows the user to provide feedback for different domains, adapting the user's input to the corresponding input required by the model.
 At this stage there are 2 main feedback options.

 ### `Manual input`